2022/2023 Program

 After this workshop, you will be able to:

-- Understand the general criteria of journal selection
+• Understand the general criteria of journal selection

-- Recognize available journal evaluation tools and metrics
+• Recognize available journal evaluation tools and metrics

-- Identify quality and relevant journals in a research field
+• Identify quality and relevant journals in a research field

-- Identify potential predatory journals and ways to avoid them
+• Identify potential predatory journals and ways to avoid them

 1.5 credit hours will be counted toward the professional development course requirement of PDEV 6770 A/B/C/D/E.

-It has been a long-standing tradition that chemists submit Supplementary Info (SI) to a journal alongside their research manuscript.
+It has been a long-standing tradition that researchers submit Supplementary Info (SI) to a journal alongside their research manuscript.
 The SI adds further details and credibility to the author’s study, such as information on material preparation, synthesis, and characterization graphs.
 However, these valuable details in SI are often kept in a PDF file with very limited room for navigation and replication.

 The value of research data can go way beyond the paper for which it is created.
-In this workshop, we will explore how we can apply Findable, Accessible, Interoperable, and Reusable (FAIR) data sharing principles to share your chemical data via data repositories in a documented and organized fashion.
-The workshop is intended for students working on synthesizing and characterization of small compounds, but those who work with chemical data in general are also welcome.
+In this workshop, we will explore how we can apply Findable, Accessible, Interoperable, and Reusable (FAIR) data sharing principles to share your research data via data repositories in a documented and organized fashion.

-1.5 credit hours will be counted toward the course requirement of PDEV 6770A/E.
+1.5 credit hours will be counted toward the course requirement of PDEV 6770 A/B/C/D/E.

-Web Scraping for Non-Technical Researchers (1.5hr)
+Web Scraping for Non-Technical Researchers (2 modules, 1.5hr per each)

-- Understand the basic concepts and principles of web scraping
+• Understand the basic concepts and principles of web scraping

-- Identify available web scraping tools and their appropriate uses
+• Identify available web scraping tools and their appropriate uses

-- Use Power Query and Web Scraper to extract content of interest from the web
+• Use Power Query and Web Scraper to extract content of interest from the web

-- Make wise decisions when collecting data from the web
+• Make wise decisions when collecting data from the web

 1.5 credit hours will be counted toward the professional development course requirement of PDEV 6770 A/C/D/E.